NCEAS/morpho/README.txt

 **************************************************

-Further documentation is available under the help menu in Morpho (after it has been installed), or in the "docs"subdirectory of the Morpho installation (after it has been installed), or on the KNB website  (http://knb.ecoinformatics.org/software/morpho/).
+Further documentation is available under the help menu in Morpho (after it has been installed), or in the "docs" subdirectory of the Morpho installation (after it has been installed), or on the KNB website  (http://knb.ecoinformatics.org/software/morpho/).

 INSTALLATION
 ------------